Nov

 Big promise + tiny package = big let-down

-Now I know that a “cathedral” is technically where the bishop has his headquarters, so in the case of a little splinter denomination like this, this really is their cathedral.
+Now I know that a “cathedral” is technically where the bishop has his headquarters, viagra so in the case of a little splinter denomination like this, this really is their cathedral.
 But for the neighbours, calling this a “cathedral” stretches the bounds of credibility.
 As a matter of fact, in referring to this building, I’d never use the term “cathedral” unless I wanted to make someone laugh.
 Cathedrals are massive, ornate, and architecturally significant features in a cityscape; this is just a little local church on a quiet side street.

 But that’s just an example where the descriptive name doesn’t fit…